suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The producers and consumers need to agree on which key should be used for a given KID and the purpose of the key, encryption or decryption only.
 A given key MUST NOT be used for encryption by multiple senders unless it can be ensured that nonce isn't reused.
-Sine such reuse would result in multiple encrypted objects being generated with the same (key, nonce) pair, which harms the protections provided by many AEAD algorithms.
+Since such reuse would result in multiple encrypted objects being generated with the same (key, nonce) pair, which harms the protections provided by many AEAD algorithms.
 MoQ does not allow two different objects to have the same